 The Community Committee is open to elected officials and other individuals in ANC6D and ANC6B as well as representatives of community associations, local environmental groups and businesses in the area surrounding the Virginia Avenue Tunnel.

 NSC Partners received a tremendous response from well-qualified applicants, and after careful consideration, selected a group of individuals who represent the diversity of the Virginia Avenue Tunnel neighborhood.
 Please find a full list of Committee members here.
+To learn more about Committee openings and apply to serve on the Committee, please visit NSCP’s website here.

 Near Southeast Community Partners carefully reviewed the applications and appointed a balanced committee from the qualified applications received that represents the many interests of the community.
 In appointing a Community Committee, NSC Partners gave careful consideration to selecting individuals who represent the diversity of the Virginia Avenue Tunnel neighborhood.
 For a full list of Committee members, click here.